 Long-Term Expected

 Real Rate of Return

-Asset Class 2022 2021
+Asset Class 2023 2022

 Fixed income 1.40% 1.40%

 Global equity 5.30% 5.30%

 Real estate 4.30% 4.30%

 Alternatives 8.90% 8.90%

 Opportunistic fixed income 6.00% 6.00%

 Inflation sensitive 4.00% 4.00%

 The information in the preceding table is based on 30-year expectations developed with the consulting actuary and is part of the asset, liability, and investment policy of the North Carolina Retirement Systems.
 The long-term nominal rates of return underlying the real rates of return are arithmetic annualized figures.
 The real rates of return are calculated from nominal rates by multiplicatively subtracting a long-term inflation assumption of 3.05%.
 Return projections do not include any excess return expectations over benchmark averages.
 All rates of return and inflation are annualized.
-The long-term expected real rate of return for the Bond Index Investment Pool as of June 30, 2022 and 2021 (the valuation dates) were 1.40%.
+The long-term expected real rate of return for the Bond Index Investment Pool as of June 30, 2023 and 2022 (the measurement dates) were 3.65% and 1.40%, respectively.